CrazyPhilip/Scanner/README.md

 This scanner is based on WPF, and some functions is implemented by invoking the interfaces of some open source projects.

 In the future, we will do our best to improve the accuracy rate.
+*Lack of experience and limited level.
+You are welcome to point out any mistakes or optimizations.*